 Copyright © University of Cambridge.
 All rights reserved.

-This activity has been particularly created for the most able.
+This activity has been particularly created for the highest attainers.
 (The pupils that you come across in many classrooms just once every few years.)
-It is seen as a possible follow on from
+It is seen as a possible follow on from Tiles in the Garden.

 This activity takes "Tiles in the Garden", much further.
 We can keep the main ideas the same -